SeaGL/seagl.github.io/attend/ephemeral.md

 # Attending SeaGL

-SeaGL uses a chat system called [Matrix] to run our virtual conference.
-We've got things set up so Matrix is super easy to use for you - just follow these 3 steps.
-But if you _do_ run into any trouble, you can email <matrix-help@seagl.org> and we'll help you get it sorted out.
+SeaGL's virtual conference space exists in [Matrix], an open, decentralized chat network.
+We've set things up so that using Matrix should be easy—just follow these 3 steps.
+If you _do_ run into any trouble, email <matrix-help@seagl.org> and we'll help you get it sorted out ASAP.
 TODO - possibly link to Kiwi IRC too.

 ## Step 1 - get your 2022 attendee account

 The first step is to get an account!
-(This doesn't require any of your personal information.)
+This won't require any of your personal information and the account will be deleted once the conference has finished.
+However, for the duration of the conference this account will let you do everything a regular, permanent Matrix account would.

 Come back to this page after you're signed up.

 <div class="text-center">
-  <p><a class="btn btn-primary btn-large" href="https://attend.seagl.org/">Get my account</a></p>
+  <p><a class="btn btn-primary btn-large" href="https://attend.seagl.org/#/register?hs=ephemeral">Get my account</a></p>
 </div>

-This account will be deleted after the conference is over, but for the duration of the conference it will be a full Matrix account and will let you do everything a regular, permanent Matrix account would.

 ## Step 2 - get oriented